cloudogu/dogu-development-docs/docs/v3/getting-started/advanced-guide_en.md

 ## Prepare images for later mirroring

+Because the EcoSystem must also be able to run in air-gapped environments, image references and their use in `values.yaml` must be maintained in `chart-patch-tpl.yaml`.
+These can then be mirrored, and the image references in `values.yaml` can be adjusted.

 The chart uses an XWiki image and a MySQL image.
-The `chart-patch-tpl.yaml` file describes these images for `ces-mirror`.
-The tool can later copy them to another registry and adjust the image addresses in `values.yaml`.

-Create `chart-patch-tpl.yaml` in the same directory as `Chart.yaml`:
+Therefore, `chart-patch-tpl.yaml` looks as follows and is placed in the same directory as `Chart.yaml`:

 ```yaml
 apiVersion: v1